Postgraduate Diploma Project Management Stellenbosch Business School Skip to main content

 Course Structure and Content

-The programme content is covered from a multidisciplinary and interdisciplinary perspective that will help you to understand and manage the complex challenges faced by top-level project managers.
-A natural progression after completing the PGDip PM will be to consider our MBA with the Project Management focal area.
-This qualification capacitates managers to deal with project strategy on portfolio and sponsorship level.
+The programme content is covered from a multidisciplinary and interdisciplinary perspective, enabling you to understand and manage the complex challenges faced by top-level project managers.

-This postgraduate programme requires high-level engagement with theoretical frameworks and international literature, and reflection on national and international project management practices.
-Among others, students will be asked to formulate recommendations that indicate critical thinking.
+The programme requires high-level engagement with theoretical frameworks and international literature, and reflection on national and international project management practices.
+You will be required to research and analyse the areas covered in the programme, and to formulate recommendations that indicate critical intellectual engagement and independent thinking.

 This PGDip reflects on both the Guide to the Project Management Body of Knowledge (PMBOK® Guide, 6th edition) as well as Prince 2® Methodology.